 my.cnf file, as shown previously.

-system variables have fixed minimum and maximum values of 1000
+system variables both have minimum and maximum values of 1000

-of values of each variable also depends on the current value
+each variable also depends on the current value of the other:

 Thus, to make the changes required for some configurations,